-Post thrombotic syndrome is typically caused by damaged leg veins and may also involve valves that encourage proper blood flow from the lower extremities back up to the heart.
-These valves control direction of blood flow.
+Post-thrombotic syndrome is typically caused by damaged leg veins and may also involve valves that encourage proper blood flow from the lower extremities back up to the heart.
+These valves control the direction of blood flow.
 Blood clots in the calf leg veins block blood flow.
 Poor circulation or immobility can also cause inflammation and damage to the valves.

 Be aware of symptoms of PST, and take preventive measures that may help reduce risk.

 PTS risk factors

 Not all patients who experience a deep vein thrombosis are at risk for experiencing PTS.
 Risks increase for individuals that:

 - have experienced proximal deep vein thrombosis or a blood clot located above the knee;

 - have more than one blood clot in the same leg more than once;